E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Introduction

 To this end, we propose an encoding-enhanced seq2seq pertaining strategy, denoted as \textit{\textbf{E2S2}}, to provide richer supervision for the seq2seq models via integrating two self-supervised objectives on the side of encoder.
 Specifically, we introduce the self-supervised information from two aspects: 1) \textbf{\textit{locally}} denoising the corrupted sentence earlier (\textit{denoising objective}); 2) \textbf{\textit{globally}} learning better sentence representations (\textit{contrastive objective}).
-Firstly, given the input sentences corrupted with various noising functions, different from the vanilla seq2seq PLMs that only reconstruct the correct sentences on the top of decoder, our motivation is to encourage the encoder to effectively distinguish the corrupted tokens earlier and then help the decoder better perform the reconstruction process.
-On the other hand, considering the universal problem of anisotropic sentence representation of encoder~\cite{li2020sentence,gao2021simcse}, we further present a contrastive objective to globally improve the sentence representations learned by the encoder.
-In practice, to achieve the contrastive objective, we provide two solutions to obtain the sentence representations.
+Firstly, given the input sentences corrupted with various noising functions, different from the vanilla seq2seq PLMs that only reconstruct the correct sentences on the decoder side, our motivation is to encourage the encoder to effectively distinguish the corrupted tokens earlier and then help the decoder better perform the reconstruction process.
+On the other hand, inspired by Li~et~al.~\cite{li2020sentence} that find the encoder always induces a non-smooth anisotropic semantic space of sentences, which harms the performance of sentence representation, we further present a contrastive objective to globally improve the sentence representations learned by the encoder.
+In practice, for contrastive objective, we provide two solutions to obtain the sentence representations.
 The first is simply average pooling on all hidden representations of the last encoder layer.
-The second is to employ a more effective prompt-based sentence construction approach~\cite{jiang2022promptbert} to acquire more reliable representations.
+The second is to employ a more effective prompt-based sentence construction approach to acquire more reliable representations.
 In this way, the encoder is forced to learn better sentence representation, from which the decoder can acquire more knowledge and perform better on language understanding and generation.